 The real magic of a whole-home generator is that it works automatically the moment you lose power.
 You don’t have to do a thing.
 Generac excels at this seamless transition, providing reliable backup electricity to your entire home, from the refrigerator to your home office.
 This isn’t just about keeping a few lights on; it’s about maintaining your normal life without interruption.
 Whether it’s a summer thunderstorm or a winter ice storm, a Generac generator ensures your home remains a safe, comfortable, and fully functional space.
 This level of performance is why so many homeowners choose a professional residential standby generator installation.

-Key Features: Automatic Operation and Fuel Efficiency
+Enjoy Automatic Power and Better Fuel Efficiency

 One of the standout features of any Generac system is the Automatic Transfer Switch (ATS).
 This is the brain of the operation.
 The ATS constantly monitors the power coming from the utility line.
 The second it detects an outage, it automatically disconnects your home from the grid and signals the generator to start, restoring power in seconds.
 These generators run efficiently on your home’s existing natural gas or liquid propane (LP) supply, so you never have to worry about refueling.
 This combination of smart technology and fuel efficiency makes Generac a practical, hands-off solution for any homeowner.